garylirocks/quickrefs/azure-networking-load-balancing.markdown

   - IP address
     - any resource IPs in a vNet, not reflected on the end of backend pool instance
 - A single IP could be in multiple pools
+- A VM could be in multiple backend pools (one or more multiple LBs), but you can't associate rules with the same port and protocol to these backend pools (unless you use floating IP)

 ### Traffic flows